LucHermitte/lh-vim-lib/doc/Project.md

 the plugins you use, or whether you're a plugin maintainer who want to have project-aware plugins.

 ## 3.1.
-You're a end-user
+You're an end-user
-who want to define the options of your current project.
+...who wants to define the options of your current project.

 NB: Of course, if the plugins you use don't take advantage of this library, it won't help you much.
-At best, it'll you help organize buffers into projects.
+At best, it'll you help organize buffers into projects and provide an automated way to change the current directory to point to project root directory.

 ### 3.1.1 and you want to define a new project

-First things first, you'll have to tell files when they are opened they belong to a project.
+First things first, when files are opened, you'll have to tell them that they belong to a project.

 #### 3.1.1.1 Automagically
 Most project detections may be done implicitly.
 The conditions to detect all the files from a directory hierarchy as part of a same project are:

- * At the root, there is a `.svn/` or a `.git/` directory (mercurial is not supported yet, nor other versionning system);
+ * At the root, there is a `.svn/` or a `.git/` directory (mercurial is not supported, yet, nor other versionning systems);
  * You have set in your `.vimrc`:

  ```vim
  LetTo g:lh#project.auto_detect = 1
  " or